✏️Exploring Collective Nouns: A Fun Poetry Challenge

 Continue reading

-Letters to Mother Goose Series: a Ship a-sailing
+Letters to Mother Goose Series: Poetry from Captain and Crew

 You know Mother Goose writes in rhyme, but do you know her characters are poets too?
 Welcome to week thirteen (just one week left) of my Letters to Mother Goose poetry series!
 This week the poem is penned by the captain and crew of the ship a-sailing in response to Mother Goose’s wish upon a star: